+We do not claim here that these are the only possible differentials in total degree $\le 10$ on the whole spectral sequence, since additional fibre classes in degrees $t\ge 6$ may in principle support further differentials.
+Thus Theorem~\ref{thm:main} should be interpreted as a precise determination of the first $k$--dependent contribution coming from the fibre class $u_5$.

 \begin{proof}[Proof of Theorem~\ref{thm:main}] Part~(i) is the identification of the $E_2$--term with trivial local coefficients.
-Part~(ii) is Proposition~\ref{prop:M-low}, and parts~(iii) and~(iv) follow from Lemmas~\ref{lem:only-d6} and \ref{lem:full-bidegree-vanish}, together with the discussion above of the differential $d_6(u)=\varepsilon(k)x_6$.
-Part~(v) is the standard description of $H^*(\BGk)$ in terms of the $E_\infty$--term and the resulting finite filtration.
+Part~(ii) is Proposition~\ref{prop:M-low}.
+Parts~(iii) and~(iv) follow from Lemmas~\ref{lem:only-d6} and \ref{lem:full-bidegree-vanish}.
+Part~(v) is the standard filtration statement for a convergent cohomology Serre spectral sequence, together with the preceding description of the contribution of the submodule $U=H^*(\BG)\cdot u_5$.
 This completes the proof. \end{proof}

 \begin{remark} The restriction to total degree $j \le 10$ in Theorem~\ref{thm:main} is motivated by two factors.
 First, this range is sufficient to capture the first nontrivial cohomological dependence on the bundle class $k$, which manifests via the differential $d_6(u_5)$.
-Second, extending the analysis beyond degree $10$ requires a substantially more detailed understanding of the fibre cohomology $M=H^*(\Omega^3_0 G_2;\Ftwo)$ as an unstable $\A$--module, which involves Eilenberg--Moore spectral sequence computations beyond the scope of this paper.
-Once $M$ is explicitly determined in a larger range, the computation of $H^*(B\mathcal{G}_k)$ reduces to a finite problem in the ``hit'' theory over the polynomial algebra $H^*(BG_2)$, well suited to computer implementation in systems such as SageMath.
-We hope to return to these global computations in future work. \end{remark}
+Second, extending the analysis beyond degree $10$ requires a substantially more detailed understanding of the fibre cohomology

+as an unstable $\A$--module, which would involve more elaborate Eilenberg--Moore spectral sequence computations beyond the scope of the present paper.

+Once $M$ is determined in a larger range, the computation of $H^*(B\mathcal{G}_k;\Ftwo)$ should reduce to a finite problem in the ``hit'' theory over the polynomial algebra $H^*(BG_2)$, and may be amenable to computer implementation.
+It would also be interesting to compare the present low-degree analysis with Choi's calculation \cite{ChoiG2GaugeHomology} of the mod~$2$ homology of the gauge groups $\mathcal{G}_k$ for $G=\G$, via the path-loop fibration of $B\mathcal{G}_k$ and the resulting information on $H_*(\mathcal{G}_k;\Ftwo)$.
+We hope to return to these questions in future work. \end{remark}